AdobeDocs/experience-manager-64.fr-FR/help/sites-classic-ui-authoring/dynamic-media-assets-adding-to-page.md

 ---
 title: Ajout de ressources Dynamic Media aux pages
 seo-title: Adding Dynamic Media assets to pages
-description: Pour ajouter la fonctionnalité de média dynamique aux ressources que vous utilisez sur des sites web, vous pouvez ajouter le composant Dynamic Media ou Interactive Media directement aux pages.
+description: Pour ajouter la fonctionnalité Dynamic Media aux ressources que vous utilisez sur vos sites web, vous pouvez ajouter le composant Dynamic Media ou Interactive Media directement sur la page.
 seo-description: To add the dynamic media functionality to assets you use on your websites, you can add the Dynamic Media or Interactive Media component directly on the page.
 uuid: 650d0867-a079-4936-a466-55b7a30803a2
 contentOwner: User